-Importance Of Background

-Knowledge about the general organization of the insurance industry and the history of its development gives the prospective underwriter an understanding of the importance of the insurance industry.
+Importance of Background: Knowledge about the general organization of the insurance industry and the history of its development gives the prospective underwriter an understanding of the importance of the insurance industry.
 Knowledge about income and the risks associated with it makes the professional aware of "income requirement" patterns that must be underwritten if people are to lead financially secure lives.
 The scientific principles underlying the operations of an insurance company explain soundness and continued solvency of insurance as a financial institution.

-Chapter 2 The Development of Fraternal Insurance
+The Development of Fraternal Insurance

-An important part of the U.S. insurance picture in the 1800s and early 1900's was developed by fraternal organizations.
+An important part of the insurance picture in the United States in the 1800s and early 1900's was developed by fraternal organizations.
 Like early marine insurance, this type of policy had historical roots.
 Religious and fraternal societies under the Roman Empire paid benefits when members died.
 The guilds in the Middle Ages took care of their own.